-In addition to residences, the Mont Vernon Town Center is comprised of Town Administrative offices, recreation areas, emergency services, small businesses, a post office, town library, Village School, Congregational Church, and a cemetery.
+In addition to residences, the Mont Vernon Town Center comprises Town Administrative offices, recreation areas, emergency services, small businesses, a post office, town library, Village School, Congregational Church, and a cemetery.
 The town is in the process of developing a Town Center District and will then consider expanding business development within limits such as: independently owned restaurants, inns, personal and professional services, artist shops etc.

-Residential opportunities in Mont Vernon are mostly comprised of single-family homes.
+Residential opportunities in Mont Vernon are mostly single-family homes.
 However, there are also a few multi-family housing units and one mobile home park as well.
 For commercial opportunities, the town has a fairly limited commercial district.
 Presently there is only one business located there.
 The rest of the zone is either extremely wet and/or contains steep slopes.
-For agriculture, there is one commercial dairy farm, one commercial egg production farm, and assorted small hobby farms and horse properties.
+For agriculture, there are two commercial farms, and assorted small hobby farms and horse properties.

-Mont Vernon has several large recreational parcels, among which are Lamson Farm and the Wahl-Lum conservation area.
+Mont Vernon has several large recreational parcels, among which are Lamson Farm and the Wah-Lum conservation area.
 The Nashua Regional Planning Commission has designated purgatory brook and purgatory falls as a regional priority as of 2005.
 This area contains about 500 acres, most of which are protected by easements.
 It is a popular hiking destination in the area.
 Horton pond is the only water body that is large enough to qualify for state shoreline protection and it does have a boat launch area.

-Map L-4: Existing Land Use in Mont Vernon, NH
+(See Appendix Map L-4: Existing Land Use in Mont Vernon, NH, p.48)